Jump to important dates and proposal submission.

 - Complete a “plan for research form” with your student.

-- Attend the Undergraduate Research Spring Symposium to support your student.
+- Attend the Wolf Pack Discoveries symposium to support your student.

 Timeline

-- Projects must be in by late August.
-(This date corresponds to the date the application is available to students.)
+- Proposals must be submitted by faculty mentors by mid-January (this date corresponds to the date the application is available to students)

-- After the application period, mentors will have time to review student applications, set up interviews (optional), and decide on their top picks.
+- After application period, mentors will have time to review student applications, set up interviews (optional), and decide on their top picks

-- Student-mentor matches will then be determined and decisions will be disseminated to students and mentors by the beginning of November.
+- Student-mentor matches will then be determined, and decisions will be disseminated to students and agencies in May

 Due to budget constraints, not all projects proposed for funding will necessarily be funded.
 Funding decisions will be based on available funds, number of applicants and number of projects funded per mentor.